On the Origins of the Oceanic Ultraviolet Catastrophe: Local vs scale-separated contributions to the energy fluxes

 Surprisingly, the ID concept on which much of the understanding of internal wave interactions is based, turns out to be quite marginal in the economy of the total energy fluxes.
 However, as will be shown in Sec.~\ref{sec:ID}, its analytical tractability turns out very useful for the interpretation of the direction of the energy cascade through scales.

-Formulas~\eqref{eq:Ptot} and~\eqref{eq:powtot} can be compared directly with the result of the finescale parameterization for the same spectrum used in the first-principles approach, Eq.~\eqref{eq:ModifiedGMspectrum}, the GM76 spectrum modified in such a way that the high wavenumber power-law behavior matches that of the stationary solution of the wave kinetic equation, Eq.~\eqref{eq:powlaw}.
-As outlined in the introduction, use of the finescale parameterization formula \eqref{eq:FinescaleParameterization} \citep{polzin1995finescale} for such spectrum yields
+Formulas~\eqref{eq:Ptot} and~\eqref{eq:powtot} \gd{can be compared directly with the result of the finescale parameterization with the same input spectrum}, Eq.~\eqref{eq:ModifiedGMspectrum}, the GM76 spectrum modified in such a way that the high wavenumber power-law behavior matches that of the stationary solution of the wave kinetic equation, Eq.~\eqref{eq:powlaw}.
+As outlined in the introduction, use of the finescale parameterization formula~\eqref{eq:FinescaleParameterization} \citep{polzin1995finescale} for such spectrum yields

 The consistency between the finescale parameterization and the first-principles results~\eqref{eq:powtot},~\eqref{eq:pownonlocnum} and~\eqref{eq:Ptot} will be discussed in Sec.~\ref{sec:TheEnd}.